 Market capitalization is a company’s total value: the number of outstanding shares a company has multiplied by the current price per share.
 For example, a company with 40 million shares selling at $100 a share would have a market cap of $4 billion.

-For investing, the case can be made for small-, mid-, and big-cap stocks, but when thinking about the numbers involved—small-cap companies have a value of less than $2 billion, and large-cap companies have a value of over $10 billion—understand that the values also govern potential growth.
+When investing, the case can be made for including small-, mid-, and big-cap stocks in your portfolio.
+But when thinking about the numbers involved — small-cap companies have a value of less than $2 billion, and large-cap companies have a value of over $10 billion — understand that the values also govern potential growth.

 In other words, small-cap stocks might grow into mid-cap stocks.
 But a large-cap stock can only stay a large-cap stock unless the value goes down.
 (Investors have informally come up with valuation categories for nano cap stocks, micro-cap stocks, and mega-cap stocks, but there isn’t a broad consensus about their cutoff values.)

-Either way, when investing, the hope is generally for stocks to increase in value—and the prevailing wisdom is that small- and mid-cap stocks hold appeal because they are hopefully on their way to moving to the tier above them.
+Either way, when investing, the hope is generally for stocks to increase in value or appreciate — and the prevailing wisdom is that small- and mid-cap stocks are appealing because they have room to grow.

 Knowing the market cap of a company can help investors compare the company to others of similar size.
-An investor choosing auto manufacturing stocks could look at mid-cap companies in that sector and compare how they are doing against one another.
+An investor choosing auto-manufacturing stocks could look at mid-cap companies in that particular market sector and compare how they are doing against one another.

 Beyond that, here’s a look at a couple of possible advantages and disadvantages of investing in mid-cap stocks.